xai-org/xai-sdk-python/README.md

 ### Streaming

-The xAI SDK supports streaming responses, allowing you to process model outputs in real-time.
-The `stream` method returns a tuple of `response` and `chunk`.
-The chunks contain the text deltas from the stream while the `response` variable auto accumulates the response for you as the stream progresses.
+The xAI SDK supports streaming responses, allowing you to process model outputs in real-time, which is ideal for interactive applications like chatbots.
+The `stream` method returns a tuple containing `response` and `chunk`.
+The chunks contain the text deltas from the stream, while the `response` variable automatically accumulates the response as the stream progresses.

 ```python
 from xai_sdk import Client